Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 **Scales of Measurement**
 There are 4:
-- Nominal: these just indicate separate categories
+- <u>Nominal</u>: these just indicate separate categories
-- Ordinal: Provide a meaningful order for the values but the difference between those groups isn't indicated and might not be uniform.
+- <u>Ordinal</u>: Provide a meaningful order for the values but the difference between those groups isn't indicated and might not be uniform.
-- Interval: This is the same as ordinal but the difference between the groups is uniform
+- <u>Interval</u>: This is the same as ordinal but the difference between the groups is uniform
-- Ratio: similar to interval but the values can take a 0 value too.
+- <u>Ratio</u>: similar to interval but the values can take a 0 value too.

+**Research Designs**